arvindmvepa/vessel-segmentation/README.md

     └───targets1
     └───targets2
 ```
-When initializing an instance of the `Job` class, please pass the keyword argument `OUTPUTS_DIR_PATH` with the location
+When initializing an instance of the `Job` class, pass the keyword argument `OUTPUTS_DIR_PATH` with the location on your
-on your workspace where you want to store your experiment results.
-Also, when using one of the run methods in the `Job`
+workspace where you want to store your experiment results.
+Also, when using one of the run methods in the `Job` class,
-class, pass the keyword argument `WRK_DIR_PATH` to specify the location in which the above drive or dsa directory is
+pass the keyword argument `WRK_DIR_PATH` to specify the location in which the above drive or dsa directory is located.
-located.

 ## Run
-Please run the `main.py` file to run one of the pre-defined configurations.
+Run the `main.py` file to run one of the pre-defined configurations.
 The code can be changed as needed for needed
 purposes.